 Performance tests provide reasonable assurance a unit is operating correctly and within specifications.
-Performance tests must be successfully completed to provide this assurance.
+Both performance tests must be successfully completed to provide this assurance.
 Perform tests after service, to verify a unit is operating within specifications.
-Tests can also be run as a diagnostic aid before service (retest unit after servicing).
+Tests can also be run as a diagnostic aid prior to service (retest unit after servicing).

-NOTE: Performance tests should not be run on installed units when outside temperature is more than 20°F below room temperature at testing location.
+NOTE: Performance tests should not be run on installed units when outside temperature is more than 14°C (20°F) below room temperature at testing location.